yarnpkg/berry/packages/gatsby/content/getting-started/usage.md

 Now that you have Yarn [installed](/getting-started/install), you can start using Yarn.
 Here are some of the most common commands you'll need.

+> **Migrating from Yarn 1**
+>
+> We've been compiling helpful advices when porting over from Yarn 1 on the following [Migration Guide](/advanced/migration).
+Give it a look and contribute to it if you see things that aren't covered yet!

 **Starting a new project**

 ```